 - A large national survey found that bicycling was the most common consumer sports activity related to dental injuries in children

-Mouth guards come in a variety of brands and sizes.
-Whenever possible, dentists recommend that athletes wear a custom mouth guard.
-Over the counter mouth guards are not only less effective in preventing or reducing damage to teeth and jaws, they require you to constantly bite down in order to keep them in place causing talking and breathing issues which results in kids not wanting to wear them.
+Mouthguards come in a variety of brands and sizes.
+Whenever possible, dentists recommend that athletes wear a custom mouthguard.
+Over the counter mouthguards are not only less effective in preventing or reducing damage to teeth and jaws, but they also require you to constantly bite down in order to keep them in place causing talking and breathing issues which result in kids not wanting to wear them.

-A customized mouth guard can be costly when kids are continually losing baby teeth and erupting permanent teeth between the ages of 7-14, requiring frequent replacement.
-However, the cost of a fractured tooth over a lifetime is many times greater than the cost of a professionally made mouth guard during the years when kids are the most susceptible to injury.
+A customized mouthguard can be costly when kids are continually losing baby teeth and erupting permanent teeth between the ages of 7-14, requiring frequent replacement.
+However, the cost of a fractured tooth over a lifetime is many times greater than the cost of a professionally made mouthguard.
+Made during the years when kids are the most susceptible to dental sports injuries.

-Whether you opt for a custom mouth guard or an over the counter variety while your child is going through dental development, teaching your children the importance of protecting their smile while playing sports is a high priority when raising kids today.
+Whether you opt for a custom mouthguard or an over-the-counter variety while your child is going through dental development, teaching your children the importance of protecting their smile while playing sports is a high priority when raising kids today.
 Contact Dr. Papandreas today for expert knowledge on all sports injuries or anything orthodontic.